4Catalyzer/python/README.md

 # Python

-We rely on [fourmat](https://github.com/4Catalyzer/fourmat) to automatically format and lint code according to our style guidelines.
-Below are additional guidelines that are not taken care of by `fourmat`.
+We rely on [Fourmat](https://github.com/4Catalyzer/fourmat) to automatically format and lint code according to our style guidelines.
+Below are additional guidelines that are not taken care of by Fourmat.

 ## Data types